 The Second Appellate District took a more active approach to the issue of inconsistent statutes.
 It reminded the reader that the California Supreme Court had recently directed that a court must, “when reasonable, harmonize statutes, reconcile seeming inconsistencies in them and construe them to give force and effect to all of their provisions.”
 State Dept. of Public Health v.
 Superior Court

-The appellate district then examined Penal Code § 1001.80, emphasizing in its analysis that the statute states it applies “whenever” there is a misdemeanor offense and defendant is qualified.
-The appellate district stated there was no ambiguity in the statute at all.
+The appellate court then examined Penal Code § 1001.80, emphasizing in its analysis that the statute states it applies “whenever” there is a misdemeanor offense and defendant is qualified.
+The appellate court stated there was no ambiguity in the statute at all.

 We think this ruling is good, but caution that the appellate division for the San Diego Superior Court recently ruled differently on the same issue, setting the stage for a California Supreme Court ruling to settle the discrepancy within the state.

 The citation for the Second Appellate District Court ruling discussed above is Terence William Hopkins v.
 Superior Court (2d App.
 Dist., 2016) 2 Cal.App.5th 1275.